-Although the foregoing construction of $C_x$ capitalizes on various specific details of the (one-tape) Turing machine model, it can be adapted to any other "reasonable" model of efficient computation.
+Although the foregoing construction of $C_x$ capitalizes on various specific details of the (one-tape) Turing machine model, it can be easily adapted to other natural models of efficient computation (by showing that in such models the transformation from one configuration to the subsequent one can be emulated by a (polynomialtime constructible) circuit).
 Alternatively, we recall the Cobham-Edmonds Thesis asserting that any problem that is solvable in polynomial-time (on some "reasonable" model) can be solved in polynomial-time by a (one-tape) Turing machine.